broadinstitute/chbv/_pages/about.md

 ## Commitment to diversity, equity & inclusion
 ### In our research
 Our atlas of human brain variation aims to capture the diversity of normal human brain biology in a suitably inclusive way.
 Our objective is to sample variation broadly, not to compare groups.
-A pitfall we must avoid is to appear to make (or to enable others to make) conclusions about any groups from what will likely be a small sample from a large, neurodiverse population.
+A pitfall we must avoid is to appear to make (or enable others to make) conclusions about any groups from what will likely be a small sample from a large, neurodiverse population.

-We believe the point of including a diverse set of donors is not to compare groups, but rather to define the range of normal human brain biology in a suitably inclusive way.
+We believe that the point of including a diverse set of donors is not to compare groups, but rather to define the range of normal human brain biology in a suitably inclusive way.
 This ethic will be reflected in the analyses we do and the analyses we choose not to do.

 ### In our team
-Our Center is committed to assembling a project team with diverse perspectives, while fostering an inclusive environment where all team members flourish.
+Our Center is committed to assembling a team with diverse perspectives, while fostering an inclusive environment where all members flourish.

 ### Our core values
 - Inclusivity